ninja7v/Topopt-Comec/README.md

 Topopt Comec
 ============

-**Interactive topology optimization for compliant mechanisms — unleash your creativity.**
+**Interactive topology optimization for compliant mechanisms — unleash your creativity!**

 ![topopt-comec_demo](https://github.com/user-attachments/assets/1c8494ac-3dc0-49fd-8fac-8e6aace7c6b9)

 ## What is Topopt Comec?

-Topopt Comec helps you create and optimize flexible mechanical structures called compliant mechanisms.
+Topopt Comec helps you design compliant mechanisms — flexible structures that achieve motion through material deformation rather than joints.

-Just shape your domain, set your forces, supports, choose your material and optimizer, then watch it sculpt the best design for your needs — in 2D or 3D.
+Simply draw your domain, set forces and supports, choose your material and optimizer, then watch the algorithm sculpt the optimal shape — in 2D or 3D.

 ## 🚀Quick Start
 ### Clone/Download the repo